libamtrack/library/README.md

 ## vi.
 Work with full sources / development

-If you want to get the latest source code, please use this to build and install.
+If you want to compile it on your own latest source code of libamtrack, please use this to build and install according to your OS.

+### Linux

 Requirements:
 - git